Vicachu42/shopping-assignment-part2/README.md

 The bit where we do frontend

+Thursday, 21:00
+-
+Because I can never just leave shit be.
+Started working on the CSS, but I should probably just stop.
+I'm waaaaaaaaaaaaaaaaaaay too tired for this.

 Thursday, 20:50
 -
 I seem to have found a method that works for me, so I'm sticking to it.
 I have now created a button (Yay!).